 Draw and stitch some feathery outline on the tummy of the owl.

 1. Insert the tapestry needle at the bottom of the owl, with light blue embroidery floss and knot the floss end.
-Needle comes out at one the feathery outline.
+The needle comes out at one the feathery outline.

 2. Pull the floss to hide the knot inside the owl’s body.
 Continue to sew up all the feathery outlines.